VitalijsP/VitalijsP/README.md

 - 🔭 I’m currently working on a project to strengthen my knowledge of GET API and Redux

-- 📫 If you have any questions, you can reach me on linkedin or gmai: https://www.linkedin.com/in/vitalijs-piskunovs/ vitalijs.piskunovs@gmail.com
+- 📫 If you have any questions, you can reach me on linkedin or gmail: https://www.linkedin.com/in/vitalijs-piskunovs/ vitalijs.piskunovs@gmail.com